 Our hourly charging rates for professional staff engaged in estate administration are as follows:-

-*Fee earners: senior associate, associate, solicitor and trainee solicitor.
+*Fee earners: senior associate, associate, solicitor, trainee solicitor and probate clerk.

 Our fees attract VAT which is charged at the standard rate (currently 20%) in addition to the fees set out above.

 Disbursements are expenses payable to third parties which we incur on your behalf in the course of your matter.